 You will meet one of our Education Officers: (L-R) James, Anne-Marie, Marina or Lucy.

 You will spend part of your visit in one of our Education rooms on the ground or first floor:

 How long does a visit last?

-Primary and Key Stage 3 & 4 programmes last for two hours.
-Post-16 programmes generally last for three hours.
+Primary and Key Stage 3 & 4 programmes last for one and a half hours and may be booked to begin at either 10:30am or 12:30pm (11:00 on Mondays).
+KS5/A-Level programmes last for around three hours.

 We have designed the School Visits Programme to support the Northern Ireland Curriculum.
 Visit the Teachers’ section for curriculum links.